 Fresno Police Department

 The Fresno Police Department is dedicated to helping Domestic Violence Victims.
 The Police Department established a Family Justice Center concept to join agencies together at one location with one common goal: to help domestic violence victims.
-Ten detectives, one supervisor, and one administrative clerk staff the unit.
+Six detectives and one supervisor staff the unit.
 The collaborating staff includes two advocates from the Marjaree Mason Center and a Child Protective Services worker.
 The staff primarily works Monday through Friday 7 am to 5 pm.
 The general office telephone number is 621-2225.
 Messages left over the weekend or after hours are retrieved during normal working hours.

 If you have a domestic violence emergency, you should immediately call 9-1-1.